Last updated 06-02-2020

 cotton and flax at sites shows that they knew the manufacture of threads and

-The Chalcolithic people were the first to use painted pottery.
-In South India, many Neolithic phase faded into the Chacolithic phase, and so hence these cultures are called Neolithic-Chalcolithic.
+People in Chalcolithic age were the first to use painted pottery.
+In South India, many Neolithic phase faded into the Chalcolithic phase, and so hence these cultures are called Neolithic-Chalcolithic.
 The Chalcolithic communities founded their first village in peninsular India and cultivated far more cereals than what Neolithic communities produced.
 The settlements at Kayatha and Eran in Madhya Pradesh and Inamgaon in western Maharashtra were fortified.
 No plough or hoe has been found at Chalcolithic sites.
 The rate of infant mortality was very high.

 Crops and houses in chalcolithic Age: